KILTprotocol/docs/docs/develop/03_workshop/06_attestation.md

 Your job as an <span className="label-role attester">Attester</span> is complete.
 You've attested a credential and written the attestation hash onto the chain.

-Let's move on to set up the Verifier</span>!
+Let's move on to set up the Verifier!